shiraJacob/AutoShalish/README.md

 - Provides full transparency and traceability for every record change
 - Generates a color-coded follow-up report for efficient HR handling
 - Enables faster and more accurate decision-making within the HR chain of command
-- Requires no technical expertise — ready to use via a simple web interface
+- Requires no technical expertise and is ready to use via a simple web interface

 ---

 ## What I Learned

-- Designed an **end-to-end system** — from concept and requirement gathering to full implementation using Python and Streamlit.
+- Designed an **end-to-end system**, from concept and requirement gathering to full implementation using Python and Streamlit.
 - Acted as both the **developer and the end user**, identifying real operational needs and translating them into practical, data-driven logic.
 - Built and refined the system through iterative testing and real-time feedback during active deployment.
 - Gained experience in **deploying and integrating** a new digital tool in a **non-technical environment**, ensuring usability and adoption.
 - Learned the importance of **clear communication, intuitive UX, and onboarding**, especially when introducing automation tools to field personnel.
-- Observed how, within days, the team **adopted AutoShalish** as part of their daily workflow, transforming manual HR tracking into a structured, reliable process.
+- Observed how, within days, the team **adopted Auto Shalish** as part of their daily workflow, transforming manual HR tracking into a structured, reliable process.

 ---